atomoxetine/atomoxetine/README.md

 # 💭 A few things about me

-- 💊 When administered orally, my absolute bioavailability is of 63% for extensive metabolizers and 94% for poor metabolizers
+- 🍏 I really like green apples
-- 🏳️‍⚧️ Pronouns: `she/they/it`
+- 🏳️‍⚧️ Pronouns: `it/they/shee`
 - 🇧🇷 I'm from `São Paulo, Brasil`
 - 💜 My favourite language is Rust 🦀
 - 🌐 I'm currently a speaker of English and Portuguese